 ATF base Nesting site

 Fifteen out of 22 species of albatross are threatened with extinction.
-The main threat to albatrosses is death at the end of a hook on a fishing long-line.
+The main threat to albatrosses is death on a hook at the end of a fishing long-line.

-Working closely with BirdLife International partners in the Southern Ocean, we're working to stop the needless slaughter of these amazing birds and bring them back from the brink of extinction.
+Working closely with BirdLife International partners and other organisations in the Southern Ocean, we're working to stop the needless slaughter of these amazing birds and bring them back from the brink of extinction.

 Seabirds spend much of their lives travelling vast distances across the oceans, crossing many international boundaries.
 Their protection cannot therefore be tackled effectively by single nations alone - global solutions are needed.
 More...

 Save the Albatross is a global campaign by BirdLife International

 Find out more about all the organisations working together to help albatrosses.